 - 3. A Mat-Roid must protect itself, regardless of whether or not it will go against the First or Second Laws.

-- Knight Rider both plays this straight and subverts it.
+- Knight Rider plays with this trope.
 The main character KITT, a sentient AI in a 1982 Pontiac Firebird Trans Am, is governed by something closely resembling Asimov's Three Laws of Robotics.
 An earlier prototype, KARR, was a military project; and possess analogues of only the latter two laws, with no regard given for human life.
 KARR becomes a recurring villain later in the series because of this difference.

 - Played With in Babylon 5, in this case, in regards to a human being.
 Alfred Bester, using his Telepathy powers, was able to brain-wash Mr. Garibaldi into not only being an unwilling agent of his against several of Bester's enemies, but also made it so that the three laws applied to him, in regards to Bester.
 He could not harm Bester, nor allow harm to befall him via inaction, and was compelled to follow orders directly given to him by Bester.
 Bester mostly did this just so that he could rub it in the character's face, and at this point really didn't have any other plans for the guy.

 - More or less inverted in both versions of Battlestar Galactica.
 In the original version, the Cylon robots were built by aliens, so there's no reason they would have the Three Laws (although they might have had versions relating to the organic Cylons).
 In the reimaged version, the humans were just damn stupid and didn't include appropriate protections or treat their self-aware creations in a reasonable manner.
 Both resulted in a race of machines with a genocidal hatred of humans.
 (When the human-created Cylons created synthetic human Cylons, the first model turned out to be psychopathic, which didn't help matters either.)